Also known as:

 Threat Summary:

 A BirdLife “restricted-range” species.
-Trapping for wild bird trade, which may remain a serious threat, and large-scale deforestation, especially on Numfor and Manim, have likely caused this species' already small population to decline.
+Heavily trapped for the wild bird trade particularly on Biak.
+Is more common elsewhere in its range.
+Rapid rates of reduction in abundance on Biak between 1982 and 1997 appeared to have slowed in the 2000s.
+Large-scale deforestation, especially on Numfor and Manim, has likely caused this species’ already small population to decline.

 Range:

-Islands in Geelvink Bay, Irian Jaya, Indonesia, excluding Yapen Island and nearby New Guinea mainland.
+Islands in Geelvink Bay, West Papua, Indonesia, excluding Yapen Island and New Guinea mainland.

 Habitat: